HollerLondon/sfImagePoolPlugin/README.md

     echo pool_image_tag($imagepoolable_object_or_sfImagePoolImage, '200x150', 'scale');

-scale is the default transform method.
-If this doesn't product a good result, try using crop.
+`scale` is the default transform method.
+If this doesn't product a good result, try using `crop`.
 To crop an image to 500x325:

     echo pool_image_tag($imagepoolable_object_or_sfImagePoolImage, '500x325', 'crop');